About Form 8846 | Honest Buck Accounting

-Form 8846 gives certain good and beverage establishments a general business tax credit.
+Form 8846 gives certain food and beverage establishments a general business tax credit.
 The credit applies to Social Security and Medicare taxes that the employer pays on some employee tips.
 Filing this form can help your business reduce its tax burden.
 Therefore, it’s worth researching it to see if you quality for tax credit.

 Can I File Form 8846?